icthrm/Markerfree/README.md

 Geometry information: offset, tilt axis angle, z-axis offset, thickness, projection matching reconstruction thickness, output image downsampling ratio, GPU ID (default: 0 if only one GPU is available).

+`-NPROJ (-p) <Number of projections>`

+The number of images used during the projection matching phase defaults to 10.
+Users can adjust this setting as needed, though the default value suffices in most cases.

 `-Savemode(-s) <save_format>`